St. Louis, Mo., May 27, 2010 –

 - When considering supporting a cause-related marketing campaign, find the answers to these questions: What portion of the purchase price will benefit the charity?
 What is the duration of the campaign?
 What is the maximum or minimum total contribution to the charity?

 - Before donating used items make sure they are in good shape to reuse.
 Donating junk puts an undue burden on the charity and does more harm than good.
 Also, you may want to consider selling items and donating the proceeds to a charity.

 - If you are unfamiliar with the organization, don't hesitate to ask for written information about its programs and finances.

 - Don't succumb to pressure to give money on the spot.
 A charity that can use your money today will welcome it just as much tomorrow.
 Watch out for appeals that bring tears to your eyes, but tell you nothing about how your donation will be used.

-For more information on how to ensure that your donation gets into the right hands, visit BBB’s Charity Information Service at www.stlouis.bbb.org/charity
+For more information on how to give, but give wisely, visit BBB’s Charity Information Service at www.stlouis.bbb.org/charity

 or Jim Judge, Director of Charity Review, 314-645-3300, email@example.com